Automatic Geometric Decomposition for Analytical Inverse Kinematics

 \section{Conclusion}

-Our novel approach automates analytical IK derivation and computation based on subproblem decomposition.
+Our approach for solving IK problems based on subproblem decomposition is automatic, real-time capable, and numerically stable.
 Current analytical solvers either require manual derivations at some point, rely on slow symbolic manipulation, or are numerically unstable.
-Our approach enables automatic, real-time capable, derivation and computation of numerically stable analytical IK for the first time.
-Our open-source implementation lowers the entry barriers for analytical IK and makes it usable without requiring extensive knowledge of a specific mathematical framework or the complex topic of analytical IK.
-It further alleviates the use of analytical IK in domains where the properties of a kinematic chain change frequently -- such as in modular robotics or robot design -- where derivation times of multiple seconds or even minutes rendered analytical approaches unfeasible in the past.
+Our open-source implementation substantially lowers the entry barrier for using analytical IK.
+It facilitates the use of analytical IK in domains where the properties of a kinematic chain change frequently, such as in (modular) robot design, where derivation times of multiple seconds or even minutes rendered analytical approaches unfeasible in the past.